Guides

 | The game has controller-heavy life-sim loops | Input comfort matters |

-| 1.0 launches on June 11, 2026 | Performance and compatibility should be rechecked after launch |
+| 1.0 launched on June 11, 2026 | Performance and compatibility should be tested in your current setup |

 | SteamDB tracks app metadata and compatibility signals | Useful source anchor, not a full performance review |

-- current Steam Deck compatibility label on launch week
+- current Steam Deck compatibility label

 - graphics settings behavior